Updated: July 2022

 However, through the Scrive eSign workflow, you and your counterparts may in each separate case access the processed document remotely (via internet) from anywhere and recipients might be located in a region outside of the EU/EEA.
 In these cases a transfer of personal data to third countries is necessary for the performance or conclusion of a contract (signing a document electronically) in the interest of a data subject or that a data subject is a party to.

 How does Scrive process personal data outside of Scrive’s services?

 Scrive acts as a controller when we process personal data outside of Scrive services, as described below:

 - Information related to invoices, such as name, billing address and similar.

 This information is necessary for us to process due to legal requirements, such as book-keeping/financial laws that Scrive is subject to.
 This information is kept for as long as the law requires.

 Based on our legitimate interest to market our products and services, Scrive seeks out new potential customers through various public and commercial sources such as for example LinkedIn and similar.
 Scrive may also collect information directly from you from events, fairs or our website using cookies or forms based on your consent.
 The information that Scrive collects for marketing purposes are:

 - Phone number

 - Information collected through cookies (Cookie Declaration)

 You can at any time ask us to stop processing your personal data for marketing purposes.
-To make such request, please see our contact information at the end of this privacy notice.
+To make such a request, please see our contact information at the end of this privacy notice.